itsmichaelbtw/urbex/README.md

 If you wish to still use these methods, they are accessible through the `urbex` object.

-**Note**: For every isolated client that is instantiated, a new instance of the `CacheClock` class is created.
+Note: For every isolated client that is instantiated, a new instance of the `CacheClock` class is created.
 This is to ensure that each client has its own internal cache.
 If you enable the cache, remember to stop/disable the clock when you are done with the client.

 ## Pipeline Transformers